qbead/qbeadWebsite/content/book/rnn.md

 The compiler still lets you use them, but the generated machine code emulates them by using the underlying integer data types.
-This emulation is usually judged to be much too slow, as a simple multiplication of two floating point numbers will take many times more than the time for an integer numbers multiplication.
+This emulation is usually judged to be much too slow, as a simple multiplication of two floating point numbers will take much longer than the time for an integer numbers multiplication.
 If this significant overhead is making our network too slow for the 50Hz rate at which we want to run it, we can retrain the network to use only integers.
 This is, however, much more succeptible to bugs, so let us first